-ID # G O A L R A N K (ABC) ISSUES ✓ ACTIONS LEAD DIV TIMING/ STATUS FIZ В As a result of an asset/liability study and in order to further diversify the fund's investments, over the last two years the Retirement Board has more than doubled the number of investment managers.
-This change puts time pressure on the board's current approach to annual review of investment managers.
-Staff needs to work with the board to develop a revised strategy for review. inve stafi thos und nsider delegating annual estment manager reviews to if and consultant other than se managers who are derperforming or for other sons the board chooses to iew.
+ID # G O A L R A N K (ABC) ISSUES ✓ ACTIONS LEAD DIV TIMING/ STATUS FIN В Retirement Board has more than doubled the number of investment managers.
+This change puts time pressure on the board's current approach to inve stafi thos und nsider delegating annual estment manager reviews to of and consultant other than se managers who are derperforming or for other fons the board chooses to few.
 Invest COMPLETE.
 The board approved delegation of investment managers to staff at the March 2011 meeting.